 Ten psychologists are providing counseling, one-to-one support and other mental health services in northern Greece and on Lesbos, focusing on survivors of gender-based violence and vulnerable children.

-In addition to five existing sites, the IRC is opening new safe spaces for women.
+In addition to five existing sites, the IRC is opening two new safe spaces for women.
 We are working to improve fencing and lighting in housing sites.
 And we are launching a program to care for unaccompanied children in Alexandria and a second site to be confirmed.

 The IRC plans to create more safe learning and healing spaces for children, offering them the opportunity to recover emotionally through play and learning.